 New York!
 New York!

 This particular trip was a special occasion as we went with our extended family to celebrate my parent’s 50th wedding anniversary!
-A big deal right!?
-Since there were eight of us I thought it might be fun if everyone wrote down their top 5 New York “must-sees” and we would go from there.
-Suddenly five full days, one evening, and a half day didn’t seem like much time at all… PANIC!
+I thought it might be fun if everyone wrote down their top 5 New York “must-sees” and we would go from there.
+Suddenly five full days, one evening, and a half day didn’t seem like much time at all!
 How would we fit it all in!?
-I am happy to say that although we didn’t get to everything on the list we did get quite a lot accomplished!
+Although we didn’t get to everything on the list we did get quite a lot accomplished!

 We went Uptown, Downtown and Midtown.
 We went to the Lower East Side, the Upper West Side and everywhere in between.
 We saw the American Museum of Natural History, the Central Park Zoo, The Whitney Museum, The Metropolitan Museum of Art and the Neue Gallery.
 We shopped and ate in the Meatpacking District, SoHo, Chelsea and the Lower East Side.
 We ate pizza and saw a Broadway show in Times Square!
 We took two boat rides and visited both Liberty Island and Ellis Island!
 We walked the High Line and wandered Central Park.
 Some of us walked across the Brooklyn Bridge while others visited the 911 Memorial.
 It was a whirlwind of a trip and a fabulous time!